-All relics are subject to statutory controls and protections.
+All relics are subject to statutory controls and protection.

-If a relic is likely to be disturbed, a heritage approval is usually required from the NSW Heritage Council6.
-Also, when a person discovers a relic they must notify the NSW Heritage Council of its location7.
+If a relic is likely to be disturbed, an approval is usually required from the Heritage Council of NSW.
+When a person discovers a relic, they must notify the Heritage Council of NSW of its location.

-4.2.2.
-Other historic items
+2.2.2.
+Other items

 Some historic heritage items are not considered to be 'relics', but are instead referred to as works, buildings, structures or movable objects.
-Examples of these items that may be encountered include culverts, historic pavements, retaining walls, tramlines, rail tracks, timber sleepers, cisterns, fences, sheds, buildings and conduits.
-Although an approval under the Heritage Act may not be required to disturb these items, their discovery must be managed in accordance with this procedure.
+Examples of these items that may be encountered include culverts, historic pavements, retaining walls, tramlines, rail tracks, turn tables, timber sleepers, cisterns, fences, sheds, buildings and conduits.